armaber/articles/AcpiEvalSBUS/srdb.md

 returns the buffer to the application.
 If the cookie is 0xFFFF, then the protocol is not recognized by slave or the address is not valid.

-Read-word protocol takes an identical approach: the cookie is set to MAX_UINT in case of failure.
+Read-word protocol takes an identical approach: the cookie is set to MAXUINT in case of failure.

 For statistical purposes, the call is measured.
 Failure lasts for 200+ ms, normal command takes &lt;570 &#x00B5;s.